dbohdan/ferripaste/README.md

-# rpaste
+# Ferripaste

-**rpaste** is an alternative command-line client for [Rustypaste](https://github.com/orhun/rustypaste), a self-hosted pastebin service. rpaste offers different features from the official client [rustypaste-cli](https://github.com/orhun/rustypaste-cli):
+**Ferripaste** is an alternative command-line client for [Rustypaste](https://github.com/orhun/rustypaste), a self-hosted pastebin service.
+Ferripaste offers different features from the official client [rustypaste-cli](https://github.com/orhun/rustypaste-cli):

-- Basic password manager integration. rpaste can retrieve the authentication token from a command-line password manager like [pass](https://www.passwordstore.org/) by running a command.
+- Basic password manager integration.
+  Ferripaste can retrieve the authentication token from a command-line password manager like [pass](https://www.passwordstore.org/) by running a command.
-- A custom file naming scheme. rpaste generates unique filenames by adding Unix timestamps before the file extension.
+- A custom file naming scheme.
+  Ferripaste generates unique filenames by adding Unix timestamps before the file extension.
   This is performed independently of the Rustypaste server.
   For example, `foo.tar.gz` becomes `foo.1736864775.tar.gz`.